Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **Credential Lifecycle Actions**

 The table below outlines the credential lifecycle actions available to a user.
 For each credential, choose **Actions** and then select the desired action.
-Refer to the section **Identity Device Lifecycle Actions** for the process.
+For the process, refer to the section **Identity Device Lifecycle Actions**.

 <table>
 <tbody>